Thinkmill/monorepo-starter/README.md

 > Note - this starter is still a work in progress and some features described below have not been set up yet

-> An example setup of how to do a monorepo, used in our [Monorepo Getting Started Guide]()
+> An example setup of how to do a monorepo, used in our [Monorepo Getting Started Guide](https://github.com/Thinkmill/monorepo/blob/master/GETTING_STARTED.md)

-> Usable as a template from github as a minimum viable monorepo setup - we configure the monorepo tooling so you can configure the rest however you want
+> Usable as a template from github as a fully setup monorepo - we configure the monorepo tooling so you can configure the rest however you want

 ## Using this Starter

 1. Clone this repository, or click the `use this template` button on Github.
 2. Delete packages you do not need, and add your own packages in the folder that makes most sense.
 3. Run `yarn`
+4. Start the server using `yarn start:server`
+5. Start the website using `yarn start:next`
+6. Visit `http://localhost:3000/` to see it running 😎

 You are now ready to start developing within the monorepo!